somnambulist-tech/laravel-doctrine-tenancy/README.md

     Somnambulist\Tenancy\Foundation\TenantAwareApplication

+_Note:_ you have to remove RouteServiceProvider and add TenantRouteResolver middleware.

 _Note:_ you must ensure that any caches you use can handle per-site caching.

 In addition, this form of tenancy requires a middleware to run all the time to resolve the current